firezone/firezone/swift/apple/README.md

 security delete-generic-password -s "dev.firezone.firezone"
 ```

-## Generating new signing certificates and provisioning profiles
+## Generating new signing certificates and provisioning profiles for app store distribution

-Certs are only good for a year, then you need to generate new ones.
-Since we use
+App Store distribution certifications are only good for a year, then you need to
-GitHub CI, we have to use manually-managed signing and provisioning.
-Here's how
+generate new ones.
+Since we use GitHub CI, we must manually manage signing and
+provisioning since it's not possible (nor advised) to sign into Xcode from the
-you populate the required GitHub secrets.
+GitHub runner CI.
+Here's how you populate the required GitHub secrets.

-**Note**: Be sure to enter these variables for Dependabot as well, otherwise its
+**Note**: Be sure to enter these secrets for Dependabot as well, otherwise its
 CI runs will fail.

 ### Certificates